Most of us would love to show off a flat tummy and shapely curves after gaining and losing significant amounts of weight or after having a baby.

 Dr. Leong recommends you wait at least six months after your pregnancy or are within 10 – 15 lbs of your ideal body weight before having a tummy tuck.
 After six months, most women achieve a more stable body weight, and their hormones have returned to their pre-pregnancy levels.
 Maintaining your body weight before surgery should ensure that your results are in line with your surgical goals.

-During your consultation, Dr. Leong will customize your unique tummy tuck plan based on your specific needs and goals before discussing costs, which average about $9000 plus facility and anesthesia costs for full correction.
+During your consultation, Dr. Leong will customize your unique tummy tuck plan based on your specific needs and goals before discussing costs, which average about $9,000 for skin only; full correction is approximately $15,700 plus anesthesia and facility.
 She will be better able to estimate your costs once the type of tummy tuck has been determined.
 To make sure you get high-quality results from a skilled plastic surgeon, Dr. Leong will do her best to make your tummy tuck easier to afford; please ask about financing options.

 There are three main types of tummy tucks: full, mini, and extended.
 Dr. Leong will ask about your needs and goals before examining your abdomen and skin during your consultation.
 Then, she can better decide which tummy tuck technique will give you the best results.